prequel-dev/workshop/scenarios/scenario-01-cre-2024-009/README.md

           - jaeger                                        - jaeger
 ```

-Update the configuration to use the mitigation.
+Update the OpenTelemetry Collector configuration to use the mitigation.

 ```bash
 kubectl -n monitoring apply -f ./otel-config-01.yaml